Creating a Yes Space: A Screen-Free Solution for Independent Play

 Simply defined, a Yes Space is a safe environment that allows your child freedom to play, explore, and move about independently.

-Under normal circumstances, you might be surprised at how long little ones (even babies) can play on their own once parents stop being their full time entertainer or rule enforcer.
+Under normal circumstances, you might be surprised at how long little ones can play on their own once parents stop being their full time entertainer or rule enforcer.
 Of course, with so much uncertainty right now, it’s natural for kids – especially sensitive children – to pick up on the fear-based energy and need their parents more.

 - Near you